-Artemis Motion Pictures brings you the first ever film festival dedicated to honoring female action and empowerment heroes.
+Artemis Motion Pictures brings you the first film festival dedicated to honoring female action and empowerment heroes.

-Every spring, we offer a special affair to honor those contributing to the female action and empowerment genres, showcase amazing works featuring females leading roles of all kinds, and inspire our audiences.
+Every spring, we offer a special affair to honor those contributing to the female action and empowerment genres, showcase amazing works featuring females leading roles of all kinds, and inspire audiences.

 AWIAFF is produced in partnership with Cinefemme, a 501(c)3 non-profit organization.